 Can SSRIs Help Induce Lucid Dreaming – The Truth Revealed

-So, SSRIs (selective serotonin reuptake inhibitors), are medications commonly prescribed for depression.
-They work by increasing the release of serotonin.
+SSRIs like the ones listed above work by increasing the release of serotonin.
 Low levels of serotonin can affect the processing of emotions but there is actually no evidence that this is a cause of depression.

-However, the interesting part is that because these medications can inhibit serotonin activity it is actually thought that they can increase the likelihood of vivid and lucid dreams.
 It is said that those who take SSRIs need a readjustment period after they stop taking them for the brain to resume normal serotonin production.

 Can SSRIs Help Induce Lucid Dreaming?